-At Massachusetts General Hospital, the Department of Medicine categorical, primary care, global medicine and preliminary year residency training programs provide intensive exposure to the practice of internal medicine and prepare graduates for a wide variety of careers in medicine.
+At Massachusetts General Hospital, the Department of Medicine categorical, primary care and preliminary year residency training programs provide intensive exposure to the practice of internal medicine and prepare graduates for a wide variety of careers in medicine.

-We offer broad clinical experience across both inpatient and ambulatory settings, dedicated teaching faculty who are leaders in their fields, a strong camaraderie, resident research opportunities and top-ranked fellowship and career placement.
-With these resources, the program enables residents to develop excellent clinical skills while attaining long-term career goals.
+We offer broad clinical experience across both inpatient and ambulatory settings, dedicated teaching faculty who are leaders in their fields, a strong camaraderie, resident academic and scholarly work opportunities and top-ranked fellowship and career placement.
+With these resources, the program enables residents to develop outstanding clinical skills while attaining long-term career goals.

 Provides residents with standard-setting health care training in a wide variety of rotations and leadership roles.